Quant and Trading Interview Questions about Option Greeks and Risk Management

 April 15, 2024

-It is crucial to have a strong understanding of the main option Greeks for quant or trading positions.
+It is crucial for quant or trading positions to have a strong understanding of the main option Greeks and how they can be used for risk management purposes.

 You will find below several questions you could be asked in an interview for a quant or a trading role, with possible answers.